-Pursuant to D.12-05-037, the Administrators filed their investment plans for the funds to be collected in 2015 through 2017 in spring 2014.
-Applications (A.) 14-04-034, A.14-05-003, A.14-05-004, and A.14-05-005 were filed by the CEC, PG&E, SDG&E, and SCE respectively.
-The four EPIC Administrators collectively proposed a wide range of research, development, demonstration, deployment, and market facilitation activities.
+Pursuant to D.12-05-037, the Administrators filed their investment plans for 2015-2017 EPIC funds.
+The CPUC approved these investment plans in April 2015 in D.15-04-020, in proceeding A.14-04-034 et al. The applications of the CEC, PG&E, SDG&E, and SCE were approved, with some additional modifications and implementation requirements.
+The four EPIC Administrators are currently implementing the wide range of research, development, demonstration, deployment, and market facilitation activities.
+New program requirements in 2015 created an Annual EPIC Symposium to cross-pollinate innovations, and permitted streamlined project proposals to encourage administrator responsiveness to changing market conditions and technology landscapes.

-The CEC's 2015-2017 EPIC Investment Plan (A.14-04-034) contains 21 broad "Strategic Objectives," which are in turn made up of "Strategic Initiatives."
-Across these areas, the CEC proposes to invest in a wide range of activities related to energy efficiency, demand response, renewable and advanced generation, electric vehicles, smart grid, and energy-related environmental research, development, demonstration, and non-technical market facilitation.
-A total of \$349.92 million for program investments is proposed for the 2015-2017 period.
+The CEC's 2015-2017 EPIC Investment contains 21 broad "Strategic Objectives," which are in turn made up of "Strategic Initiatives."
+Across these areas, the CEC will invest in a wide range of activities related to energy efficiency, demand response, renewable and advanced generation, electric vehicles, smart grid, and energy-related environmental research, development, demonstration, and non-technical market facilitation.
+A total of \$349.92 million for program investments was approved for the 2015-2017 period.
 The three utilities also each proposed a range of projects in their authorized funding category, Technology Demonstration and Deployment.